-By LESLEY OELSNER Special to The New York Times
+By LESLEY OELSNER

 WASHINGTON, Feb.
-21-John N. Mitchell, H. R. Haldeman and John D. Ehrlichman, three of the most powerful men in the nation during the Nixon Administration, were sentenced today to serve two and a half to eight years in prison for their roles in the Watergate cover-up.
+21-John N. Mitchell, H. R. Haldeman and John D. Ehrlichman, three of the most powerful men in the nation during the Nixon Administration, were sentenced today to serve two and, a half to eight years in prison for their roles in the Watergate cover-up.